erdem-aslan/stampy/README.md

 A special case for deleting;

-Since stampy is a lazy-ass elephant, he cannot be sure if he has already eaten the key.
+Since stampy is a lazy-ass elephant, he cannot be sure if he has already deleted the key.

-So, 'DELETE' operations are idiom potent, key might be expired, cleanup up but Stampy tries to delete it and silently discard if key is missing.
+So, 'DELETE' operations are idiom potent, key might be expired, cleaned up but Stampy tries to delete it and silently discard if key is missing.

 ## Contributing